Why you might not want a company

 How invoicing without a company works

 From the client's perspective, they receive a proper, compliant invoice from a registered Norwegian company.
-From your perspective, you receive a salary with a payslip, just like any other employee.
+From your perspective, you receive salary with a payslip — income tax already withheld according to your tax card, and everything reported to the tax authorities for you.

 Step by step: your first invoice